Sawgrass Mills: History

 Originally, the concourses had names and each turn was considered a rotunda or court and named for the style of stores it contained.
 The original mall concourses (running west to east) were Modern Main Street, Mediterranean Main Street, Art Deco Main Street and Caribbean Main Street.
 The courts were (running west to east) Entertainment Court, Cabana Court, Video Court, Rotunda Court and New Ideas Court.
 This proved harder to keep in effect as anchors and internal stores changed.
 Later, mall entrances were named after the parking lot areas, i.e., Yellow Toucan, Green Toad, Purple Parrot, White Seahorse, Red Snapper, Blue Dolphin, Pink Flamingo and New Ideas Court.
 In the mid-2000s, inspired by rival Dolphin Mall in Miami, the mall transitioned into the "Avenues" sections.

 There was a kid's animatronic display in the Cabana Court, between Books-A-Million and the Rainforest Cafe, featuring singing flamingos and alligators welcoming the public to Sawgrass Mills.
 It was set up like a swamp and allowed people to toss coins into the shallow water which were donated to local charities.
 It was later converted to a waiting area designed after a ship, still with alligators, and then into Cha Cha's Adventure play area.
 The play area was removed in 2016 to make way for the improvements for Century 21 Department Store.
 Wannado City closed on January 12, 2011.

 In 2013, Sawgrass Mills opened a new wing called Fashion Row in the former site of Wannado City.

 Local retailer L. Luria & Sons was slated to open an anchor at Sawgrass Mills.
 A lawsuit ensued when catalog showroom chain Service Merchandise opened instead, as the Luria company blamed Mills Corporation for choosing Service Merchandise instead.

 An expansion was opened in 2018 called the "Town Center at Sawgrass Mills" which features 25 full-price retailers, 4 new sit down restaurants, and another new parking garage for 2,000 vehicles.
-The new expansion is situated next to the recently expanded Colonnade Outlets and acts as an extension to the Colonnade Outlets but it was cancelled for some reasons.
+The new expansion is situated next to the recently expanded Colonnade Outlets and acts as an extension to the Colonnade Outlets.

 On September 10, 2020, it was announced that Century 21 Department Store would be closing all stores, including the Sawgrass Mills location.
 This location closed on December 6, 2020.

-In 2021, Q Store California opened the former Century 21.
+In 2021, Q Store California opened in the former site of Century 21.

 On September 15, 2022, it was announced that Bed Bath & Beyond would be closing as part of a plan to close 150 stores nationwide.